 Everything you need to know about Dragonlance and Krynn before playing Shadow of the Dragon Queen, the latest setting coming to D&D

-Dragonlance: Shadow of the Dragon Queen is coming to D&D 5e December 6, featuring the titular setting with almost four decades of lore and worldbuilding under its belt.
+Dragonlance: Shadow of the Dragon Queen is now available, bringing the world of Krynn to D&D 5e , a setting with almost four decades of lore and worldbuilding under its belt.
 Many fans are wildly excited to inhabit the same world as characters like Tanis Half-Elven or Raistlin once again, but it’s possible that someone who’s interested in Dungeons and Dragons has managed to skip the whole Dragonlance experience up til now.
 The most likely reason for that is due to you being young enough to miss the seismic impact of the original Dragonlance adventures and the three book novel series of the same name.
 Since you will likely long outlive me, it falls to me and my ancient, withered frame to tell you what Dragonlance is all about, to prepare you for your upcoming adventure.

 To start, there are a few basics to address.
 Dragonlance is the overall name for the setting as a whole and the products related to it like the adventures and novels published for it.
 Krynn is the world the adventures and novels happen on (much like The Lord of the Rings takes place on Middle-Earth, for example).
 Ansalon is the continent where most of the original adventures and novels are set.